Correction: Protest-Sam Houston Statue story

 A corrected version of the story is below:

-Armed protesters fear removal of Texas hero’s statue
+Feared removal of Texas hero’s statue prompts armed protest

 Hundreds of individuals, some who were armed, gathered at a Houston park to protest what they believe are efforts to remove a statue of Texas giant Sam Houston because he owned slaves